tmbdev/clstm/README.md

 check out the `separate-derivs` branch:

     git clone git@github.com:tmbdev/clstm.git
+    cd clstm
     git checkout separate-derivs

+If you want the cutting edge branch, just run:

+    git clone git@github.com:tmbdev/clstm.git
+    cd clstm

+There is a full set of tests in the current version of clstm; just run them with:

+    ./run-tests

+This will check:

+ - gradient checkers for layers and compute steps
+ - training a simple model through the C++ API
+ - training a simple model through the Python API
+ - checking the command line training tools, including loading and saving

 To build a standalone C library, run

     scons
     sudo scons install

 Prerequisites:

  - scons, Eigen